Skip to content

 0 / 1

-The company has made an unclear statement of having 100% percent of supply verified by third parties as being legally compliant, however, it fails to report on the legality verification system used.
+The company's statement is unclear about having 100% percent of the supply verified by third parties as being legally compliant.
+It also fails to report on the legality verification system.

 • P